 After studying Japanese and English Language at university, Xanthe backpacked through China, Arabia and South America before settling into a more conventional life as a cookery bookseller in London.
 Already passionate to the point of obsession with food, she found herself in the city at a time when it was emerging as the world’s gastronomic mecca.
 She worked her way from book launch to book launch sampling the canapés from the best restaurants in the capital.When this came to an end Xanthe signed up to train at Leith’s School of Food and Wine, and discovered that there were other people who, like her, were happy to talk all day and all night about food.

-Starting at a pub in a Wiltshire pub, she went on to become the only chef at a trendy wine bar in Bath where speed and fresh ingredients were paramount.
+Starting in a Wiltshire pub, she went on to become the only chef at a trendy wine bar in Bath where speed and fresh ingredients were paramount.
 Meanwhile, Xanthe also offered private catering for dinner parties and functions.
 Watching the British eat, from pub to party, restaurant to dining room, made Xanthe wonder how relevant contemporary food writing really was to the home cook.
 In 1999 Xanthe contacted the Daily Telegraph, proposing that readers send in recipes for a new column.
 The idea was a success and she was asked to test the recipes and write features.

 Supermarkets are full of slickly packaged prepared dishes and takeaways are on almost every corner, so is cooking at home worth the effort?
 With ready meals often taking half an hour or more to heat and their ingredients sounding as if they belong in a laboratory, “Ten Minutes to Table” proves that the answer to this question is an emphatic ‘yes’.
 Cooking at home is the cheaper, healthier, tastier and, as proved by Xanthe, faster option.
 Every week on the “Telegraph” website, Xanthe cooks against the clock, using fresh ingredients, in 10 minutes or fewer.
 Over 80 such recipes appear in this book.
 With insider tips and expert advice, Xanthe shows that it is easy to eat well at home when time is in short supply.